Jacqueline-Esbri/School_District_Analysis/README.md

 ## Observation

 After the changes, the Passing Math Percentage did not change significantly.
-However, there was a significant change (decrease) on the Passing Reading and Overall Passing Percentages.
+It was interesting to note the significant change (decrease) on the Passing Reading and Overall Passing Percentages.
 The ranking for Thomas High School was also lowered as a result from its original second spot.

 ## Recommendations

 Due to the inconsistencies, and in order to protect the integrity of testing standards, more analysis should be done.
 A similar comprehensive analysis (such as the one created) from previous years may show when the problem began.
 Conducting student surveys and interviews on standardized testing may also show key information about the behavior of academic dishonesty in this case.
-Comprehensive analysis should also be completed on a yearly basis.
+Comprehensive analysis should also be conducted on a yearly basis.